- Duration: 3 years

 We're committed to delivering programmes that are innovative and relevant, providing the best learning outcomes and career prospects for our students.
 In light of this, we're currently reviewing some elements of this programme.
 As such, the details shown are subject to change and indicative only.
 You can still apply now.
 We'll update this page and contact all offer holders when the review is complete to confirm any changes.

-When you are applying for this course, please include information on why you are interested in catalysis in your personal statement.
+Please include information on why you are interested in catalysis in your personal statement (do not exceed 500 words).
 Specific details such as your future aspirations, and how your educational or professional background makes you a suitable applicant are welcomed.
 We do not accept generic statements.

 Find out more about English language requirements.